 Throughout, doctors and lawyers are compared on a variety of measuring scales such as total numbers, educational debt load, income, public approval ratings, jokes concerning, job satisfaction, political leanings, substance abuse, and suicide rates.

-In an issue of the UMKC Law Review devoted to “1L Stories,” and specifically aimed as a tribute to Scott Turow’s classic book, One L, McClurg recounts his own first-year tales of neurotic, paranoid wimpism (descriptors from Amazon.com reviews of Turow’s book).
+In an issue of the UMKC Law Review devoted to “1L Stories” and intended as a tribute to Scott Turow’s classic book, One L, the author recounts his own first-year tales of neurotic, paranoid wimpism (descriptors from Amazon.com reviews of Turow’s book).
 Turow wrote the foreword for the issue.

-McClurg’s narrative asserts that the dominant theme of One L, the story of Turow’s first-year at Harvard Law School, was one of negative affect.
-Turow talked of fear, anxiety, stress, panic, vulnerability, self-doubt, shame and grief, wounded self-esteem, unhappiness, paranoia, embarrassment, oppression, and insanity.
+The author’s narrative asserts that a dominant theme of One L, the story of Turow’s first year at Harvard Law School, was negative affect.
+Turow talked of anxiety, fear, stress, panic, vulnerability, self-doubt, shame and grief, wounded self-esteem, unhappiness, paranoia, embarrassment, oppression, and insanity.

-McClurg describes his similar experience and asserts that, contrary to popular belief, things have not changed that much in legal education from his and Turow’s day.
+The author describes his similar experiences and asserts that, contrary to popular belief, things have not changed that much in legal education since his and Turow’s day.

 In theory, tort law provides the perfect (and exclusive) remedy when one gives widespread publicity to embarrassing, non-newsworthy private facts about a person in a manner that reasonable persons would consider highly offensive.
-In practice, however, this claim, known as the tort of “public disclosure of private facts,” offers only a slight chance of recovery by plaintiffs.
-The tort sustained severe, some have argued mortal, wounds in a series of United States Supreme Court cases culminating in the Court’s 1989 decision in Florida Star v.
+In practice, however, this claim—known as the tort of “public disclosure of private facts”—offers virtually no chance of recovery by plaintiffs.
+The tort sustained severe, possibly mortal wounds in a series of U.S. Supreme Court cases culminating in Florida Star v.
 B.J.F.
-Given the current state of the law, it is quite possible that the public disclosure tort is “unconstitutional” under the First Amendment.
+(1989).
+In its current formulation, it is quite possible that the public disclosure tort is unconstitutional under the First Amendment.

 The demise of the public disclosure tort has left a large gap in privacy protection for victims of offensive disclosures of private information.
 This Article proposes a theory to partially fill that gap in some public disclosure situations arising from intimate relationships.
 Specifically, expanding on an argument advanced by Professor Eugene Volokh that the only constitutionally permissible means for enforcing personal information privacy is contract law, the article argues that an implied contract of confidentiality arises in intimate relationships that the parties will not disseminate through an instrument of mass communication private, embarrassing information about the other acquired during the relationship.